 Some children will still experience a significantly greater difficulty in learning than the majority of others of the same age and will have barriers that prevent them from doing so.
 Therefore, we strive to create the provision so that we can overcome the barriers and help children to succeed.

 If you would like more information then you the linked documents below may be of interest or you could arrange a meeting and I would be happy to discuss this with you.
+We have also provided links to Hampshire’s Local Offer and the impartial information and advisory service SENDIASS.

 Child and Family Support